amarv7/Covid-19-Vaccine-Slots-Searching-App/README.md

 # Covid-Vaccine-Slots-Finder
-Covid Vaccine Slots Finder App is the Javascript based application which continously search the Covid Vaccine Slots available in particular district.
+Covid Vaccine Slots Finder App is the Javascript based application which continuously search the Covid Vaccine Slots available in particular district.
 It will buzz the notification sound on slots availability.

 ## Steps:
 1. Download all the files below and keep it in a separate folder :-